Sunday, March 8

 9. Musical Time with Children

 How can the celebrations be complete without some music and dance?
 Get silly, and dance with kids to their favorite songs.
+Play their favorite songs loud or make your own lyrics.

 10. Spread Kindness on Valentine's Day